wilfredmulenga/project-zed/README.md

 Let's make the Zambian Developer Community Bigger Together

-## Contributors
+## Contributors Guide

-Help on this project is very much needed.
+To contribute to the project, branch out from the `dev` branch.
+One you are ready to make a pull request, make sure it is pointing to the `dev` branch.

 If you have a suggestion, kindly raise and issue and I will respond as soon as possible.
 After the issue has been discussed, a pull request can be made.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).